 Text and concept: Benjamin Egger | With: David Attenberger | Costume design: Benjamin Egger, Fantastic Rubber & Florian Germann | Cat-pole: Benjamin Egger and Ortreport | Dramaturgical advice: Teresa Vittucci

-In the lecture-performance THE DOG IN ME, a queer fetish cat lectures the audience on nonhuman animals.
-Somewhere between stand-up comedy, philosophical contemplation, and animal rights activism, the lecture is taking the audience on a journey to conquer the status quo.
-The sassy and ambiguous character embodied by David Attenberger dares the listeners to abandon their faith in human exceptionalism.
-Inspired by theorists of animal ethics, animal studies, and queer feminism, the cat seduces and, at the same time, makes fun of the audience.
-While constantly returning to the example of the dog, the cat’s speech dismantles the dogs as allies of humankind.
-The cat does acknowledge them as the smart beings they are, taking advantage of their alliance with these most widespread and destructive mammals.
-Referring to their emotional and biological entanglement that emerged from their co-evolution, the performance blurs the line between these two species.
-It frames the dogs as human animals and, conversely, the humans as canine animals.
-In doing so, it leaves its scratches on the idea of the human as a self-contained and independent success story.
+In the lecture-performance The Dog in Me, a queer fetish cat delivers a provocative lecture on non-human animals.
+Somewhere between stand-up comedy, philosophical reflection, and animal rights activism, the lecture takes the audience on a journey to challenge the status quo.
+The sassy, ambiguous character portrayed by David Attenberger dares listeners to abandon their belief in human exceptionalism.
+Drawing inspiration from animal ethics, animal studies, and queer feminism, the cat seduces and mocks the audience simultaneously.
+Constantly returning to the example of the dog, the cat deconstructs the notion of dogs as mere allies of humankind.
+While acknowledging their intelligence, the cat also highlights how dogs have leveraged their alliance with humans, the most widespread and destructive of mammals.
+The performance explores the emotional and biological entanglement between humans and dogs, shaped by their co-evolution.
+It blurs the line between the two species, presenting dogs as human animals and humans as canine animals.
+In doing so, it scratches at the very foundation of the idea of the human as a self-contained, independent success story.

 AND THEN WE TOUCH